The Gods of Calatia

 Ophinia cried out, but Zedeki flew into the air and charged through the snow.
 Namika raced after him and caught up just as a blast of energy from the Grave Child shattered into him and dropped him to the ground.
 The Grave Child laughed but only for a moment.
 Namika had fed Zedeki an amount of potion and he raised himself weakly up.
 He fired a shot and the Grave Child fell to the ground.
 The body of the girl collapsed and withered away, but a dark spiritual form rose high into the air and screamed as it vanished into the storm.

-“You cannot beat me,” it growled.
+“You cannot beat me,” said the voice of Cruel.
 “This land is mine.
 I will be free.
 You have no power over me.”

 But Paraba suddenly glowed with divine energy.
 His dull armor shone briefly with violent white and red light.
 He raised his axe and the runes burned brightly.
 “Be gone from my temple, Majora!”